Zillow-sam-and-matt/Zillow/README.md

 ## Goals

-This project has two primary goals:
+This project has three primary goals:
 1) Create a model that will acurrately predict the values of single unit properties that the tax district assesses.
 2) Identify and report the drivers of the values of single unit properties that the tax district assesses.
+3) Provide a dataframe that contains the state, county, tax rate and county tax rate of each property as well as a dataframe that reflects the each county and their respective tax rate.

 We will deliver the following: